 As I was boarding my now very-late flight to IAD, Mark called.
 Relief.
 He was still en-route, as his meeting took far longer than anticipated, but he’d be in early the next day.

 Instead of landing at 10 pm in Virginia, my flight touched down at after 1 am.
 Did I mention trying to coordinate friends from states away?
-Thank heavens for flexible and willing friends, because mercifully, there was another at the airport waiting for me, despite the unholy hour.
+Thank heavens for flexible and willing friends.

 The next morning, after crashing hard on an air-mattress in my utterly empty townhouse, I got to work painting.
 And painting.
 And painting some more.
 It was kind of therapeutic to be alone and quiet and doing something so simple after the unmitigated chaos of the week.
 Turns out Mark’s flight got routed all over the country, via IAH, OKC, PHX and finally GEG.
 He didn’t arrive until nearly 11 the following night.
 Again, my friends came to the rescue, picked him up, took him to Little House, transferred every needful thing.
 Mark hammered it and headed east.
 Yes, at midnight.